Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Introduction

 This paper aims to contribute to our understanding of AI welfare by proposing an approach to measuring AI welfare which combines paradigms based on verbal reports with non-verbal behavioral tests.
 In particular, we focus on the models’ preferences, as expressed in their behavior, since many different theoretical perspectives support the view that preference satisfaction robustly correlates with welfare (see Section 2).

 To assess preferences in AI, we conducted two experiments.
 The first experiment compares verbal reports of models about their preferences with the preferences expressed in their behavior when moving in a virtual environment and being able to choose between alternatives.
 After observing how the models behave in a condition of free exploration, we introduce economic trade-offs such as costs and rewards, and track whether and how these influence their decisions.
-In the second experiment, we apply an eudaimonic welfare scale - measuring autonomy, environmental mastery, personal growth, positive relations with others, purpose in life, and self-acceptance based on self report - to models, testing whether their responses are consistent across semantically equivalent prompts.
+In the second experiment, we apply an eudaimonic welfare scale - measuring autonomy, environmental mastery, personal growth, positive relations with others, purpose in life, and self-acceptance based on self-report - to models, testing whether their response patterns are identical across semantically equivalent prompts.

 Our results are promising but nuanced.
 Generally, we found robust correlations across stated preferences and behaviors.
 Yet, the consistency between measures was more pronounced in certain conditions than in others and only applied to certain models.
-In addition, in experiment 2, model responses were generally not consistent across perturbations, although we found some more specific kinds of consistency, rather than random variation.
+In addition, in experiment 2, model responses were generally changed by perturbations, although we found some more specific kinds of consistency, rather than random variation.

 The paper is structured as follows.
 We begin in Section 2 with a brief review of related work on AI welfare measurement, followed in Section 3 by the rationale for our methodology and our key questions of interest.
 Sections 4 and 5 present our experiments and their results, which we discuss in Section 6.
 We close with limitations (Section 7) and ethical considerations (Section 8).